Francis Wilson (actor): Family

 Wilson's first wife was Mira Barrie with whom he had two daughters.
 They married 1881.
 Their marriage ended upon Mira's death in 1915.
 Their older daughter was Frances Wilson Huard, who became a French baroness, and wrote memoirs of her life in France during World War I. In 1917 Wilson married his second wife, Edna Bruns (1879–1960), with whom he had a son and daughter.

 Francis Wilson Playhouse

 The Francis Wilson Playhouse (FWP) in Clearwater, Florida is named after Wilson.
 The FWP has its roots in the Clearwater Players (CP); a repertory company which began performing in 1931.
 In 1935 the city of Clearwater leased the land on which the FWP now sits to the CP for the rental sum of $1.00 per year.
 In 1936, not long after Francis Wilson's death, Mary Louise Curtis Bok donated $5,000 for the construction of the FWP on the condition that the theatre be named after Wilson who had been her friend.
-The theatre had it's inaugural opening on January 7, 1937.
+The theatre had its inaugural opening on January 7, 1937.